PardhavMaradani/cc25-box-online-multiplayer/client/README.md

 - The box program passed via the `-p|--program` option needs to be a single executable file
   - Programs written in some languages might need to be packaged within an executable script
 - The `-n|--playerName` option allows you to specify a virtual player name (validation is done for duplicates at runtime)
+- The `-e|--passphrase` option allows you to register your player name for exclusive use.
+No other player will be able to use this name without the passphrase.
+A `sha256` hash of this is sent over to the server and stored there and validated every time during session start.  **It is strongly recommended to use this option to prevent your player name takeover by others, which can impact the bot rating**
 - The `-u|--uiPort` option allows you to specify a custom port for the local client UI
 - The `-m|--maxGamesInUI` option allows you to specify the maximum number of games that get listed in the UI.
 Note that all games are still available via the `All games` link in the UI
 - The `-x|--noUI` option disables listening on the UI port.
 This could be useful if you cannot listen on a port or don't need the UI controls